-You hardly hear about the mistakes people make when they first started blogging.
+You hardly hear about beginner blogger mistakes most bloggers make.
 Most people only talk about the highlights.
 You see titles like “How I made my first $1000 in my first month of blogging”.
 I’m sorry but I can’t relate to that!

-That’s why I wanted to share 10 beginner blogger mistakes I made when I started blogging.
+That’s why I wanted to share this list of mistakes to avoid as a blogger.
 So, you can start blogging on the right foot.

 Not every social media platform will bring your blog traffic.
 According to SEMRUSH, the number one traffic source for high-income bloggers is organic traffic from Google.

 It’s not Twitter, Facebook, or Instagram.
 I don’t recommend putting all of your time and energy into social media.
 As soon as you start your blog you need to optimize every post for search engines.

 SEO isn’t as complicated as it seems.
 Even though you won’t see the results right away, it’s worth it.
 Most six-figure bloggers don’t ignore SEO.
 If you would like to learn more about SEO, I recommend this SEO course.
 It will teach you everything you need to know about SEO.

 3) Using poorly designed graphics in your blog posts

 I had no graphic design experience at all when I first started out.
 I didn’t know how to create graphics for my blog.
 I didn’t know what tools to use.